Festool DOMINO 500

 Domino joiner vs Biscuit Joints: Strength, Easy to Use, Quality of Finished Piece

-Now on to the key aspects and comparison between these two tools.
+Now, on to the fundamental aspects and comparison between these two tools.

-While you might suspect the DOMINO is a dominant tool, each of these types of wood joining tools has its own strengths.
+While you might suspect the DOMINO is a dominant tool, each type of wood joining tool has its own strengths.

 When might a domino joint be more than needed?
-Well, face frames on cabinets are a great example of a joint that needs to be sturdy during assembly but will not undergo sideways torque during use.
+Well, face frames on cabinets are a great example of a joint that must be sturdy during assembly but will not undergo sideways torque during use.
 So, a biscuit will be fine (and cheaper) in most applications.

 Biscuit Joiner Pros and Cons